 What are my reporting obligations as a Responsible Employee?

-Responsible Employees are required to notify the university’s Title IX Coordinator when they learn of sexual misconduct against any member of the university community.
+Responsible Employees are required to notify the university’s Title IX Coordinator when they learn of (1) sexual misconduct involving any member of the university community, or (2) any other sexual misconduct on campus or involving any MSU program or activity.
 To that end, Responsible Employees should keep the following in mind: